SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

       <li>50: 00-0-0</li>
     </ul>
   </details>
-- **`Limits (LIMI)`**: is a group of parameters to define limitations for the sequence and for the randomizer.
-    - **`Sequence Length (SEQ)`**: It defines the length of the pattern in number of steps.
+- **`Sequence Length (LENG)`**: It defines the length of the pattern in number of steps.
   - If set to zero, the arpeggiator pattern will play fully without restrictions.
   - If set to a value higher than zero, the pattern will play up to the set number of steps, and then reset itself to start from the beginning.
 Tip: You can use this in combination with the Rhythm parameter to create longer and more complex rhythm patterns.
 - **`Chord Polyphony (POLY)`**: This will set the maximum number of notes that will play at the same time when a step is played as a chord.
 Increase parameter `Chord Probability` to make some steps play a chord instead of a single note.
     - From values 0 to 4, just the root note, no chord.
     - From 5 to 19, a 2-notes chord is played, using the 5th.
     - From 20 to 34 a 3-notes chord is played, using a triad (3rd + 5th).
     - From 35 to 50, a 4-notes chord is played, usign a seventh chord (3rd + 5th + 7th).
 - **`Ratchet Amount (RATC)`**: A ratchet is when a note repeats itself several times in the same time interval that the original note has to play.
 This will set the maximum number of notes that a single tep can have (each step will randomize the number of ratchet notes between 1 and this maximum value set).
     - From values 0 to 4, no ratchet notes.
     - From 5 to 19, up to 2 ratchet notes.
     - From 20 to 34, up to 4 ratchet notes.
     - From 35 to 50, up to 8 ratchet notes.

 ### Randomizer
 The following parameters are also automatable and learnable to golden knobs and MIDI CC:
 - **`Randomizer (RAND)`**: this group of parameters define the probability of some parameters to vary.
-  - **`Lock`**: this flag will lock the current sequence of randomized values so the sequence has a repeatable pattern.
+  - **`Lock (LOCK)`**: this flag will lock the current sequence of randomized values so the sequence has a repeatable pattern.
     Tip: In case you have drone notes, make use of the `Sequence Length` parameter to further adjust the repeated sequence.
     If you want to re-roll the dice for a parameter, slightly change its value and a new set of random values will be generated and locked.
+  - **`Ratchet Probability (RATC)`**: This sets how likely a step is to be ratcheted.
+The ratchet amount is randomized on each step between 1 and the maximum value set with the `Ratchet Amount` parameter within the `Limits` group.
   - **`Note Probability (NOTE)`**: It applies a probability for notes to play or not (after Rhythm has been evalutated, that is, only for note steps, not for silent steps).
   - **`Bass Probability (BASS)`**: It applies a chance of replacing the current note to be played with the lowest note of the played notes.